5Farm work pay rates and structure

 Hourly rate

-As explained above, minimum wage is based on the Horticulture Award 2010 and the Wine Industry Award 2010.
+As explained above, minimum wage is based on the Horticulture and the Wine Industry Awards.
 This is the absolute minimum an employer can pay you, but you could earn more!

 Horticulture Award minimum wages

-As of July 1, 2019, hourly minimum wages for part-time, full-time and casual employees are set as follows.
+As of July 1, 2024, hourly minimum wages for the Horticulture Award are set as follows:

 Wine Industry Award minimum wages